Randall University

 Randall University is a private Christian college in Moore, Oklahoma, United States.
 Founded in 1917, it offers associate, bachelor's, and master's degrees.
 It is one of several higher learning institutions associated with the Free Will Baptists.
 Randall University is also a member of the Oklahoma Independent Colleges and University.
-In 2015, it had an enrollment of 365.
+In fall 2024, it enrolled 288 undergraduate and 10 graduate students.

 Academics

-Randall University offers eleven academic programs across three schools (School of Arts and Sciences, School of Christian Ministry, and School of Education).
-Randall offers two fully online Master's degrees: Master of Arts in Ministry and Master of Public Administration.
-Additionally, the School of Professional Studies offers fully online, adult degree completion options in four undergraduate majors.
+Academic programs at Randall University are organized into four schools: Arts and Sciences, Christian Ministry, Education, and Professional and Graduate Studies.
+They offer ten bachelor's degree programs in more than twenty concentrations and master's degrees in Ministry and Public Administration.
+The School of Professional Studies offers fully online, adult degree completion options.
+The university is accredited by the Transnational Association of Christian Colleges and Schools (TRACS).

-Randall University was granted an exception to Title IX in 2017, allowing the school to legally discriminate against LGBT students for religious reasons.
+Randall University was granted an exception to Title IX in 2017, allowing the school to legally exclude LGBT students for religious reasons.

 Athletics

-Randall University features six varsity sports teams which compete in the Association of Christian College Athletics (ACCA) and the National Christian College Athletic Association (NCCAA).
+Randall University features six varsity sports teams that compete in the Association of Christian College Athletics (ACCA) and the National Christian College Athletic Association (NCCAA).
 The student-athletes are known as the Saints or the Lady Saints, for male and female competitors, respectively.
 The Saints and Lady Saints represent Randall in the following varsity sports: